GabrielDertoni/CGC/README.md

 **DO NOT USE ANY OPTIMIZATION LEVEL OTHER THAN `-O0`**

+## Configuration

+As of now, the only possible configuration is the `CG_INTERVAL` definition.
+It specifies how many calls to the API before the garbage collector is run.
+Setting it to `0` will run the garbage collector on every API call.

 ## Future things

 Maybe it would be possible to create some solution using a shim to overwrite the